Special offer

 How to get a DUNS number

-With D&B online, it’s completely free to register for a DUNS number and start creating a credit report for your company.
-Any legal entity is eligible for a DUNS number, including LLCs, C-corps and S-corps.
-Consider these steps to sign up for your DUNS number:
+With D&B online, there is a free option to request a DUNS number and start creating a credit report for your company.
+Any legal entity is typically eligible for a DUNS number, including limited liability companies (LLCs), C corporations and S corporations.

 1. Check if you already have one

-2. Gather all of yourinfo
+2. Gather all of your info

 • The legal status of your business (partnership, LLC, corporation, proprietorship)